scenerystack/community/docs/reference/api/bamboo/GridLineSet.md

 # GridLineSet

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/GridLineSet.ts](https://github.com/phetsims/bamboo/blob/main/js/GridLineSet.ts) for the most up-to-date information.

 ## Overview

 Draws a set of lines within a graph.
 For example, the minor horizontal lines.
 Back-computes the model